Philip-Trettner/Philip-Trettner.github.io/about/index.md

 My name is Philip Trettner, I'm currently pursuing my PhD in computer graphics at the [RWTH Aachen University](https://www.rwth-aachen.de), Germany.

-This is my personal blog where I write about programming, C++, computer science, technology, and more.
+This is my personal blog where I write about programming, C++, computer science, optimization, technology, and more.